neuroces/lit_review_agent/README.md

-# Multi-Agent Literature Review System for Health AI Evaluation
+# Multi-Agent Literature Review System

-A multi-agent system that takes a Health AI evaluation topic and produces a structured markdown literature review with a methodology comparison table.
+A multi-agent system that takes a research topic and produces a structured markdown literature review with a methodology comparison table.
 Built with [LangGraph](https://github.com/langchain-ai/langgraph) and the Anthropic API.